-‘No Meat May’ Survey: Most Men Would Choose to Die a Decade Early Before They’d Stop Eating Meat
+Survey Finds Most Men Would Choose to Die a Full Decade Early Rather Than Go Vegetarian

 Toxic masculinity is undoubtedly a serious problem for both men and women alike, but sometimes it presents itself in such a ridiculous manner that the only thing we can do is laugh — while trying not to cry.
 So here’s the latest statistic we absolutely hate: three quarters of men would rather die a decade early than stop eating meat, according to a “No Meat May” survey.

-No Meat May is an Australian campaign that encourages people to completely give up meat for the month of May, commissioned the survey.
+No Meat May, an Australian campaign that encourages people to completely give up meat for the month of May, commissioned the survey.
 Out of 1,000 people polled, 47% considered meat to be a “masculine undertaking.”

 Although 81% of those surveyed admitted to caring about the environment, 79% said they would not stop eating meat in order to help it.
 The effects of factory farming and eating animal products on climate change, as well as on our own bodies, have been researched for many years.
 “Yet our survey alarmingly shows that Australian men are either not aware of any of these facts, don’t believe them, or simply don’t care,” he says.